 You Like Me!

 After you have sent out your smiles, winks or letters, call it a day.
 Take a walk.
 Watch a movie.
 Take up juggling.
-The next day, check your e-mail or log into the dating site.
+The next day, check your e-mail, open the app or log into the dating site.
 If all goes well, you will receive some answers back on your hard earned work.
 Some days, you might not get anything but don’t be discouraged.
 Some people take longer than others to respond back.
 Or they saw your proposal and just thought you didn’t match well with them (or that you were a psychopath – whereas you would go back and revise your profile!).
+I’ve found that there are seasons in On-line dating.
+For instance, some weeks, I’ll receive several answers back from my e-mails, whereas other times, I’ll go a month of sending out several e-mails per week and not receive anything back.

 Don’t reveal too much of yourself during the first part of communication.
 If you have lived in 6 states before you turned 12, don’t say that.
 Just say you’ve moved around a lot.
 If you received a medal of valor for saving a drowning kid, restrain yourself.
 Just say you like to go swimming.
 Those stories might come up when you meet in person.

 If things have gone this far, you and your potential match are probably intrigued with each other.
 This is the stage of unknowns though.
 Don’t count on or expect anything to work out just yet.
 Don’t daydream about your first date either.
-You might exchange a few letters with 15 people and only 1 might work out.
+You might exchange a few messages with 15 people but only 1 might work out.

 Should I become Facebook friends with them?